 Porch: 51 sq.ft

-Who doesn’t like cute A-Frame tiny homes like the one below?
-Building your own small A-frame cabin is a useful skill but it can also be a lot of fun.
-This is why this very set of plans is on the top of the A-frame bestsellers’ list.
+Who doesn’t like cute and tiny A-Frames like the one below?
+Building your own tiny A-frame cabin is a useful skill but it can also be a lot of fun.
+This is why this very set of plans is on the top of the A-frame bestsellers list.

 The floor plan is so simple that it doesn’t need any explanation.
 The only thing that comes to mind would be extending the roof over the porch 1-2 feet in case you’d want to sit there during the rain or have some shade on a hot sunny day.
 Planning on having some extra protection from the elements wouldn’t blow your budget.